Newzoo: Cloud gaming will reach 23.7M paying users and generate $1.6B in 2021

 The company forecasts the revenues will grow to $6.53 billion in 2024.
 By that time, it will be about 3% of the $200 billion global gaming market.

-While that percentage is small, the numbers are still impressive given how cloud gaming has had some false starts in years past with companies such as OnLive generating hype and failing to deliver.
-Still, the latest wave of of cloud gaming technology to hit has grabbed traction in both users and revenues.
+While that percentage is small, the numbers are still impressive, given how cloud gaming has had some false starts in years past with companies such as OnLive generating hype and failing to deliver.
+This report shows the latest wave of of cloud gaming technology to hit has grabbed traction in both users and revenues.

 “The number of people who use cloud gaming services keeps increasing at a similar pace to the one registered in 2020, according to companies we spoke to.
-In terms of paying users, our forecasted growth rate is slightly higher than in our March 2021 forecast,” said Guilherme Fernandes, market consultant at Newzoo, in an email to GamesBeat.
+In terms of paying users, our forecasted growth rate is slightly higher than in our March 2021 forecast,” said Guilherme Fernandes, a market consultant at Newzoo, in an email to GamesBeat.
 “Existing services continue to see their userbases growing and new services are launched every month.
 According to our consumer research, over 90% of the players who know what cloud gaming is have either already tried it or want to try it.
 Moreover, satisfaction rates among those who use cloud gaming are also very high.
 Thus, consumers are increasingly receptive to this new technology.”

 Webinar